Stemma del Comune di Serradifalco

 .

 Below is a map of a portion of Serradifalco.
 In red, it shows the 'testa di l'acqua' mentioned above, in a little piazza reached through Vicolo Fonte (Fountain Alley).
-Blue locates the house where Gaetano Vincenzo Coniglio was born, at Vicolo Migliore No. 10.
-Green locates the birthplace of Rosa Alessi, at Via Prizzi No. 9.
+The blue triangle locates the house where Gaetano Coniglio was born, at Vicolo Migliore No. 10.
+The green circle shows the birthplace of Rosa Alessi, at Via Prizzi No. 9.
 In purple is the Chiesa Matrice San Leonardo Abate, the church where Gaetano and Rosa were married on November 30, 1912.
-Click on the map, expand to full size, and scroll to see details.
+The orange rectangle identifies the Municipio, or Municipal Building, where the were married in a civil ceremony on December 1, 1912.
+Church and state were at odds during this period, and a couple not only had to have their marriage blessed by the almighty, but approved by the civil authorities, to legitimatize any offspring.

 .